Dr. Melanie Freeman, C. Psych.

 Mrs. Shoebottom also brings her personal experience of raising and advocating for a child with exceptional needs.

-At kaleidoscope, Mrs. Shoebottom offers individual and group counselling to children and adolescents between 6 and 18 years of age, as well as adults of all ages.
+At Kaleidoscope, Mrs. Shoebottom offers individual and group counselling to children and adolescents between 2 and 19 years of age, as well as adults of all ages.
 She is available for consultation and for presentations within the community on a variety of topics.

 Elyse Waddick, MSW, RSW

-Please note that Ms. Waddick is currently maintaining her caseload of existing clients, but is not accepting new clients at this time.
+Please note that Ms. Waddick is accepting a limited number new clients at this time.
 Keep an eye on this space for any changes.

 Elyse Waddick, MSW, RSW, is registered as a social worker in good standing with the Ontario College of Social Workers and Social Service Workers.
 Ms. Waddick has specialized experience with children and adolescents between the ages of 6 and 18 years, but is available to provide a wide variety of individual and group services to children, adolescents and adults within our community.